Consulta OnLine (periodico online) ISSN 1971-9892

 the web, comparing the services with the internet sites of the British Supreme

-Court, the Supreme Court of the United States, the German Federal
+Court, the Supreme Court of the United States, the German Federal Constitutional

-Constitutional Court, the Spanish Constitutional Court and the French Council
+Court, the Spanish Constitutional Court and the French Council constitutional.

 ORESTE POLLICINO